A Simple Geometric Method for Cross-Lingual Linguistic Transformations with Pre-trained Autoencoders: Linguistic Property Transfer

-Our approach makes the naive assumption that both labels of the considered property are linearly separable in $\mathbf{z}$ space.
+Our approach assumes that both labels of the considered property are linearly separable in $\mathbf{z}$ space.
 A linear classifier $\mathcal{C}$ is trained on examples of the linguistic property.
-With the coefficients $\mathbf{w}\in\mathbb{R}^n$ and bias $b\in\mathbb{R}$, its decision boundary is characterized by the affine hyperplane
+With the coefficients $\mathbf{w}\in\mathbb{R}^n$ and bias $b\in\mathbb{R}$, its decision boundary is characterized by the affine hyperplane Logistic regression was used for the results presented in this work.